AntonSynytsia/MSPhysics/Overview.md

 ## Optimization & Performance
-* The slower the speed (smaller update timestep), the more realistic the simulation is.
+* The slower the speed (smaller update timestep), the more accurate the simulation is.
 * Use exact solver model when precision is more important than speed.
 * Use iterative solver model when speed is more important than precision.
 * To improve performance in general, go to <i>Preferences -> OpenGL</i> and
   reduce <i>Anti-Aliasing</i> as poor performance could be caused by slow graphics processing.
+* Sometimes, performance lag could be caused by an anti-virus software, particularly Windows Defender on Windows 10.
+Disabling it should yield better performance.
 * Use iterative solver when simulating stacked geometry, like walls, as exact solver might result in lag.
 * Enable continuous collision check or reduce simulation speed to prevent